×

 Clinical Instructor of Finance

-Bill is a passionate teacher who cares about inspiring students to tackle challenging financial management concepts, and to understand them in their public policy and broader social welfare context.
-His teaching career includes six years as a sailing instructor, where two of his students ended up winning, in successive years, the Sunfish World Championship.
-Bill has a lecture on lessons from sailboat racing for financial management, which include "Sail Your Own Race," and "Don't Follow The Crowd."
+A passionate educator, Bergman is committed to helping students navigate complex financial management concepts within the broader contexts of public policy and social welfare.
+His teaching background includes six years as a sailing instructor, where two of his students won the Sunfish World Championship in consecutive years.
+He also incorporates lessons from sailboat racing into financial management, emphasizing principles such as "Sail Your Own Race" and "Don't Follow the Crowd."

 Education